kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

 - Modules
 - Outputs

 Defining a good structure for your templates can ensure consistent development across multiple teams.
 Defining structure, formatting, and naming standards allow for faster development and review.
 I highly recommend developing a style guide for the creation of templates and modules.
+For this post we will be focusing on the User Defined Types in our template.

 ## User Defined Types

-Our template utilizes several user defined types to improve usability and discovery of parameter requirements.
+Our template utilizes several User Defined Types to improve usability and discovery of valid parameter values.
 These types are imported from several files using the `compileTimeImports` feature:

 ``` Bicep
 import {